rmarji/AI-Principles-Book/content/chapters/overview.md

 ### The Promise

-The future belongs to the "Centaurs"—half human, half AI.
+The future belongs to the "Centaurs"-half human, half AI.
 Leaders who learn to effectively delegate to AI agents will multiply their impact and free themselves for the high-judgment work that only humans can do.

 This book will help you build your other half, starting today.